jobellet/ADHDtools/README.md

 Your credentials remain in your browser only.
 Use the **Clear** button in the Calendar settings to remove them at any time.

-## Deprecated Backend Notebook

-Earlier iterations of this project included a `website_backend.ipynb` Colab notebook used for experimentation.
-The live site now stores all data locally and does not rely on this backend, so the notebook has been removed.

 ## Contributing